 Often it is mandated in a separation agreement for spousal and child support that the paying party have life insurance to protect the interests of the receiving party in case of the payer’s death.
 The larger risk is to protect the receiving party’s interest in the event of a critical illness or disability.
 This is often overlooked and represents a much more significant risk to the recipient and the payer.
 If the family, now living in two separate residences are dependent upon one individual’s earnings, what happens to the family in the event the principal wage earner gets sick or is unable to earn a living?
 The burn-rate of one’s income becomes that much more significant when two residences are concerned.
 This could represent financial devastation for both households.

 Cash Value of Life Insurance Policies

 Another marital asset that may get overlooked is the cash value within a permanent life insurance policy.
-Yes, life insurance can have considerable cash value and often gets overlooked as an marital asset.
+Yes, life insurance can have considerable cash value and often gets overlooked as a marital asset.
 This could be held personally or corporately.
-Depending how you access the cash value in a policy is important because of the possible tax consequences.
+Depending on how you access the cash value in a policy is important because of the possible tax consequences.
 Cashing out a permanent policy is considered a deemed disposition and thus triggering taxable consequences.
-In some acrimonious divorces this may be the only realistic solution however, if you approach your financial advisor, they should be able to suggest a more tax-friendly solution in dealing with the cash value within a life insurance policy.
+In some acrimonious divorces, this may be the only realistic solution.
+However, if you approach your financial advisor, they should be able to suggest a more tax-friendly solution in dealing with the cash value within a life insurance policy.

 Health Insurance and Divorce